FAIMS/burial-mounds-web/README.md

   1. Ensure that the CSV file is in the *\_import* folder.
   2. Ensure the value for the key `google_drive_csv_file` in [customizable-variables.yaml](_import/customizable-variables.yaml) is the same as the file name of the CSV with the Google Drive Links.
-  3. If you have run the `make_site.py` Python script to generate the record pages, you can skip this step and move onto step 4, otherwise, please read the [Generating Record Pages section](#generating-record-pages) and follow the instructions in that section.
+  3. If you have run the *make_site.py* Python script to generate the `record pages`, you can skip this step and move onto step 4, otherwise, please read the [Generating Record Pages section](#generating-record-pages) and follow the instructions in that section.
-  4. Run the `google_drive.py` Python script.
+  4. Run the *google_drive.py* Python script.
 Once that is done, you have finish adding images from Google Drive.

-Once you have finish all the steps, run the website to test if the images were successfully associated with the record page.
+Once you have finish all the steps, run the website to test if the images were successfully associated with the `record page`.

 [Back to TOC](#table-of-contents)

 ### Photo Gallery for Records

 The photo gallery is implemented using [slick](http://kenwheeler.github.io/slick/).
-There are two photo galleries in a record page, one is used to display photos for that record and the second is used as a navigation.
+There are two photo galleries in a `record page`, one is used to display photos for that `record` and the second is used as a navigation.
 The implementation is split into three parts:

-1. The HTML structure is defined in the template HTML page for the records, which by default is in *\_layouts/record.html*.
+1. The HTML structure is defined in the template HTML page for the `records`, which by default is in *\_layouts/record.html*.
 2. The CSS that is used to style the photo gallery such as the the navigation buttons for the photo gallery is in *assets/slick/slick-theme.css*.
 3. The Javascript is used to define the logic of the photo gallery is in *assets/custom_js/slick-settings.js*.